Munro of Auchinbowie

 The Munros of Auchinbowie (sometimes spelt Monro) are a distinguished branch of the Scottish, highland Clan Munro.
 From this family three Professors of Anatomy at the University of Edinburgh, Scotland were produced, as well as several other doctors and military officers.

 Lineage

 17th century

 The progenitor of the Munros of Auchinbowie is generally regarded as Alexander Munro of Bearcrofts who served as a major in an infantry regiment and saw action at the Battle of Worcester in 1651.
 He later took up a career of politics.
-His ancestry can be traced to Andrew Munro, 4th of Milntown who descends from Hugh Munro, 9th Baron of Foulis (d.
+His ancestry can be traced to George Munro, 4th of Milntown who descends from Hugh Munro, 9th Baron of Foulis (d.
 1425), an early chief of the Clan Munro of Ross-shire, Scotland.

 Alexander Munro of Bearcrofts had seven children: